The Big Picture on Home Loans vs. Investor Loans:

 This is a guest post by Bethany Ramos, a writer and real estate financing expert with Cornerstone Home Lending.

 Buying an investment property sounds like a far-off fantasy when you buy your first house.
-But it may comfort you to know that investment home sales are holding steady.
+But it may comfort you that investment home sales are steady.

-In 2016, the National Association of Realtors confirmed that 30 percent of all home sales were for vacation properties, purchased either by investors or individual buyers.
+In 2016, the National Association of Realtors confirmed that 30 percent of all home sales were for vacation properties purchased by investors or individual buyers.
 Vacation home sales for homeowners dropped for the third year in a row, but investor sales remained stable.

-If the time is right, and you want to put your savings toward a property and consider branching out as a landlord, prepare for several differences in investment property loans compared to a standard owner-occupied mortgage.
+If the time is right, and you want to put your savings toward a property and consider branching out as a landlord, prepare for several differences when buying an investment property vs a primary residence with a standard owner-occupied mortgage.

 For starters, they can be more expensive.
-And second, larger down payments are required — mainly because lenders look at investment properties like business loans, making them a riskier financing option.
+Second, larger down payments are required—mainly because lenders consider investment properties like business loans, making them a riskier financing option.

-Sit down with your lender to get your questions answered, and they’ll tell you that, while comparing a home loan to an investment property loan can be confusing, there are but a few distinctions.
-“The main differences between a primary residence and an investment property home loan are the interest rate, costs, and required down payment,” Kelly Zitlow, Vice President, CMPS, at Cornerstone Home Lending, Inc., in Scottsdale, says.
+Sit down with your lender to get your questions answered, and they’ll tell you that, although understanding the difference between a home loan and an investment property loan can be confusing, there are but a few distinctions.
+“The main differences between a primary residence and an investment property home loan are the interest rate, costs, and required down payment,” Kelly Zitlow, Vice President, CMPS, says at Cornerstone Home Lending, Inc., in Scottsdale.

-As you look into buying an investment property, keep it simple, and go in with both eyes open.
-Remember Zitlow’s words, and stick to these facts:
+As you look into buying an investment property, please keep it simple and go in with both eyes open.
+Remember Zitlow’s words and stick to these facts:

-Interest rates on owner-occupied home loans are roughly 0.375 to 0.625 percent lower than an investment property loan, Zitlow says.
-In translation, this means that an investment property loan may come with a slightly higher interest rate that costs you more for your monthly payment.
+In translation, this means that an investment property loan or a mortgage for investors may come with a slightly higher interest rate that costs you more for your monthly payment.
 There is a workaround, thankfully, that you can use when prequalifying for a home loan or an investment property loan.

 Remember this: Put effort into maintaining your credit.
 Good credit could help lower your rate on an investment property loan, which will, in return, maximize your return on investment.